-- High speed DAC is relatively easy to implement compared with receiver high speed ADC. - TX FFE can cancel pre-cursor ISI. - Due to the digital nature of the TX FFE, the noise is not amplified. - 5-6 bit resolution can be achieved.
+- High speed DAC is relatively easy to implement compared to receiver high speed ADC. - TX FFE can cancel pre-cursor (or sometimes post-cursor) ISI. - Due to the digital nature of the TX FFE, the noise is not amplified. - 5-6 bit resolution can be achieved conveniently.